Main Menu

 Judging

-A panel of judges will review and rank each entry based on originality, form, language, grammatical skill, and the creative interpretation or reflection of writing.
-Judges reserve the right to not grant an award if they feel no submission merits an award.
+A guest judge will review and rank each entry based on originality, form, language, grammatical skill, and the creative interpretation or reflection of writing.
+The contest judge reserves the right to not grant an award if they feel no submission merits an award.

 Exhibitions